turingschool/try-turing/frontend-online/interacting-with-html/index.md

   - What does `firstListItem` reference?
   - What _might_ `.innerText` be doing?
   - Does `"Front End Workshop"` look familiar?
-- On lines 6-7 of the code:
-  - Based on what you inferred from working through the previous questions, what do you think these two lines of code are doing?

 <div class="try-it-new">
   <h2>Try It: Changing Text of an Element</h2>